 It would be quite incorrect to say that this was a face of outstanding and admirable beauty.
 It had the charm of youth and freshness and high spirits, and this charm had so to speak been smoothed, refined and ennobled by easy affluence, gentle upbringing and luxurious care.
 There was no doubt that those narrow, sparkling eyes, which were now concentrated with fastidious petulance on the fractious horse, would in a minute or two resume an expression of secure happiness, of happiness taken for granted.
-The sleeves of her jacket, widely cut at the shoulders, fitted closely round her slender wrists, and I thought I had never secn anything so enchantingly, so exquisitely elegant as the way those tiny, pale, ungloved hands held the reins!
+The sleeves of her jacket, widely cut at the shoulders, fitted closely round her slender wrists, and as I watched those tiny, pale ungloved hands holding the reins I thought I had never seen anything so enchantingly, so exquisitely elegant!

 I stood quite unnoticed by the side of the road as the carriage passed, and walked slowly on as the horses quickened their pace again and rapidly drew out of sight.
-My feelings were, in the first instance, pleasure and admiration; but I simultaneously became conscious of a strange, burning pain, a bitter, insistent upsurge-of envy?
-Of love?-I did not dare analyze it.
+My feelings were, in the first instance, pleasure and admiration; but I simultaneously became conscious of a strange, burning pain, a bitter, insistent upsurge-of what?
+Envy?
+Love?
+I did not dare analyze it.
 Of self-contempt?